Low-curvature quantum corrections from unitary evolution of de Sitter space: Wheeler--DeWitt quantisation

 While this is all clear from the analogy with a free particle and not a surprise from the quantum point of view, the suggested implications for quantum gravity seem dramatic.
 The result suggests that the classical horizon (which is foliation-dependent with nothing special happening locally) is replaced by a quantum region that deviates strongly from the classical solution: the ratio of quantum and classical volumes $\langle|\hat\nu(T)|\rangle/|\nu_{{\rm cl}}(T)|$, where $\nu_{{\rm cl}}(T)$ is the classical solution corresponding to our chosen parameter values, evidently diverges as $T\rightarrow 0$.
-This conclusion seems inevitable for any choice of semiclassical state, regardless of how sharply peaked it was chosen to be away from $T=0$; the qualitative features seen in Figure \ref{fig:expv} are not sensitive to the details in the state.
+This conclusion seems inevitable for any choice of semiclassical state, regardless of how sharply peaked it was chosen to be away from $T=0$; the qualitative features seen in figure \ref{fig:expv} are not sensitive to the details in the state, as long as it is semiclassical.
+Away from $T=0$, expectation values closely follow the classical solution, while there are strong departures near $T=0$.